-Key Stage 1 writi Key Stage 1 writing standardisation/moderation 2019 n/moderation 20 19 Slough Date/School.
-School /Class Borough Council Taking pride in our communities and town WOR WORKING AT THE E XPECTED STAND THE EXPECTED STANDARD (TICK IF MET) Name (child) Name (teacher) eacher) Notes Evidence found (in which pupil book).
-The pupil can, after discussion with the teacher: 1A.
-Write simple, coherent narratives about personal experiences and those of others (real or fictional) book).
-The pupil can, afte rratives about personal ∈ r discussion with the teache experiences and those of 2A.
-Write about real events, recording these simply and clearly ecording these simply an id clearly 3A.
-Demarcate most sentences in their writing with:capital letters and full stops, and use question marks correctly when required es in their writing with:cal orrectly when required pital letters and full stops, 4A.
-Use present and past tense mostly correctly and consistently se mostly correctly and c consistently 5A.
-Use co-ordination (e.g. or/and/but) and some subordination (e.g. when/if/that/because) to join clauses /and/but) and some subc) to join clauses ordination 6A.
-Segment spoken words into phonemes and represent these by graphemes, spelling many of these words correctly and making phonically-plausible attempts at others ito phonemes and repres rds correctly and making sent these by graphemes, g phonically-plausible 7A.
-Spell many common exception words ption words 8A.
-Form capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters igits of the correct size, c er-case letters orientation and relationship 9A.
-Use spacing between words that reflects the size of the letters ds that reflects the size of the letters TA judgement agreed not agreed appeal decided remoderation HT (sig) Mod (sig)
+WORKING AT THE EXPECTED STANDARD (TICK IF MET)

+Name (child) Name (teacher) her) Notes Evidence found in which pupil book.
+The pupil can, after discussion with the teacher: iich pupil book. iscussion Date of work Title of work 1A.
+Write simple, coherent narratives about personal experiences and those of others (real or fictional) 2A.
+Write about real events, recording these simply and clearly arratives about perso ictional) inal experiences and 3A.
+Demarcate most sentences in their writing with:capital letters and full stops, and use question marks correctly when required es in their writing wit h:capital letters and full 4A.
+Use present and past tense mostly correctly and consistently se mostly correctly a and consistently 5A.
+Use co-ordination (e.g. or/and/but) and some subordination (e.g. when/if/that/because) to join clauses r/and/but) and some subordination 6A.
+Segment spoken words into phonemes and represent these by graphemes, spelling many of these words correctly and making phonically-plausible attempts at others nto phonemes and re ny of these words cor mpts at others epresent these by rrectly and making 7A.
+Spell many common exception words eption words 8A.
+Form capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters digits of the correct siner and to lower-case ze, orientation and letters 9A.
+Use spacing between words that reflects the size of the letters ords that reflects the s size of the letters TA judgement agreed not agreed appeal decided remoderation HT (sig) W Mod (sig)

-These are detailed in the word lists within the spelling appendix to the national curriculum.
+^{}These are detailed in the word lists within the spelling appendix to the national curriculum.
 Teachers should refer to these to exemplify the words that pupils should be able to spell.